ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The Transport Services API {{I-D.ietf-taps-interface}} allows for the several generic error types to specify a more detailed reason as to why an error occurred.
 This appendix lists some of the possible reasons.

 * InvalidConfiguration:
 The transport properties and endpoints provided by the application are either contradictory or incomplete.
-Examples include the lack of a remote endpoint on an active open or using a multicast group address while not requesting a unidirectional receive.
+Examples include the lack of a Remote Endpoint on an active open or using a multicast group address while not requesting a unidirectional receive.

 * NoCandidates:
 The configuration is valid, but none of the available transport protocols can satisfy the transport properties provided by the application.